kubermatic/docs/content/kubermatic/main/architecture/supported-providers/vsphere/vsphere.en.md

 VirtualMachine.State.RevertToSnapshot

 ```
+{{% /tab %}}
+{{% tab name="k8c-user-tags" %}}

+**Note**: If a category id is assigned to a user cluster, KKP would claim the ownership of any tags
+it creates.
+KKP would try to delete tags assigned to the cluster upon cluster deletion.
+Thus, make sure that the assigned
+category isn't shared across other lingering resources.

+**Note**: Tags can be attached to machine deployments regardless if the tags are created via KKP or not.
+If a tag was not attached to the user cluster, machine controller will only detach it.

-* Role `k8c-user-tags`
+##### Role `k8c-user-tags`
 * Granted at datacenter level, propagated
 * Provides permission to create vSphere tags for a dedicated category, which are required by KKP seed controller manager
 * Permissions
 * vSphere Tagging
   * Create vSphere Tag
   * Delete vSphere Tag
   * Assign or Unassign vSphere Tag on an Object

+---

 ```
 $ govc role.ls k8c-user-tags